Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

     4. [Statics](#statics) are properties or functions that get attached to the constructor and do not need an instance of the component to be accessed.

-4. Each enforcer component exists in the `srcs/enforcers` directory.
+4. Each enforcer component is defined in the `srcs/enforcers` directory.

 ### Example Enforcer Component

 The following example is derived solely as generic example of what an enforcer component could look like.
 It is not built for a schema that currently exists in the Open API specification.

-If a specification required, 1) an object, 2. with the required `title` property as a string, and 3. with no additional properties, then a value that matches that schema would look something like this:
+**Example Specification**

+1. The value must be an object.

+2. The value must have a `title` property that is a string.

+3. The value must not allow any other properties.

-**Example Value Following Schema**
+**Example Value**

 ```json
 {